I’m sorry I flaked in our coffee date, again.

 Major Depressive Disorder manifests itself in many forms: avoidance, no desire for social interaction, and isolation.
 Many days I don’t want to talk to anyone.
 When my husband gets home, I barely speak.
 When it’s really bad, I can’t pick up a phone to call anyone except my mom or my sister–and sometimes I can’t even do that.

 I had the phone number on a post-it note, right on my laptop, staring at me in the face, but I still couldn’t bring myself to pick up the phone.
-I was scared of It took me a few weeks before I could break through my anxiety to call.
+I was terrified—I wanted to call but I just…. couldn’t.
+There was something stopping me; pulling me back from doing it.
+It took me a few weeks before I could break through my anxiety to call.

 When I did finally call to ask my medical provider Kaiser Permanente in Washington for help, I cried on the phone telling Janet in the call center how miserable I’d been.
 I told her I hadn’t showered in days.
 I told her I’d been pulling out my hair.
 I told her I was exhausted all the time and couldn’t make it through the day without a nap.
 I told her I couldn’t focus and that I had stopped working.
 I told her couldn’t leave my house.
 I told her that I was having panic attacks both while I was awake and asleep.
 I told her I felt empty.